 - In a large mixing bowl, mix the butter and sugar until thick and yellow.
-Add eggs, one a t a time, beating well after each addition.
-Add the vanilla and lemon extracts, the lemon juice and lemon zest; beat well.
-Add half of the flour mixture, followed by all of the milk, then the remaining flour mixture; mixing just until each addition in combined.
+Add eggs, one at a time, beating well after each addition.
+Add the vanilla and lemon extracts, the lemon juice, and lemon zest; beat well.
+Add half of the flour mixture, followed by all of the milk, then the remaining flour mixture; mixing just until each addition is combined.
 Do not overmix.
 Divide the batter evenly into the cupcake liners.

 - Bake for 13-18 minutes or until a toothpick comes out clean.
-Allow to cool completely before frosting.
+Allow the cupcakes to cool completely before frosting.

 - While the cupcakes are cooling, prepare the frosting.
 Puree the raspberries in a food processor.
 Strain the raspberries through a sieve (or cheesecloth) to remove seeds.
-Place the butter, salt, strained raspberries and raspberry extract in a mixing bowl.
+Place the butter, salt, strained raspberries, and raspberry extract in a mixing bowl.
 Beat with an electric mixer until smooth and creamy.
-Gradually add the powdered sugar, beating on low speed until thoroughly combined and smooth.
+Gradually add the powdered sugar, beating at low speed until thoroughly combined and smooth.

 - Top cupcakes with frosting.
 If desired, garnish with a lemon wedge and a raspberry.